mik3y/django-spicy-id/README.md

 All database backends are tested with the latest versions of their drivers.
 SQLite is also tested on GitHub Actions' latest macOS virtual environment.

 ### Instructions

-Coming soon: pypi distribution.
-Then you will be able to do...

 ```
 pip install django_spicy_id